Chenkai-Ma/CS6223-project/README.md

 ### Method

 - **[17 Oct]** Source code for API: Finding fully self-contained codes is rather impractical, and it is reasonable to assume LLMs know how to call some basic python functions.
-So we may **prioritize "doc + code" (code is used to complement or enhance doc) over "code" (it may perform poorly), and compare "doc + code" mainly to "doc".** One practical advantage of this approach is that API docs are often written in the API source codes as comments, which makes it easier to construct prompts.
+So we may **prioritize "doc + code" (code is used to complement or enhance doc) over "code alone" (it may perform poorly), and compare "doc + code" mainly to "doc alone".** One practical advantage of "doc + code" is that API docs are often written in the API source codes as comments, which makes it easier to construct prompts.
 - **[11 Oct]** Use the same properties to generate original PBTs (e.g., in double-stage prompting) and property mutants to prevent mismatches.
 - A simple baseline: for [`prompts.py`](proptest_ai_data/prompts.py), replace API docs with API source code. (expect improvement from better models)
 - Leverage [ghostwriting](https://hypothesis.readthedocs.io/en/latest/ghostwriter.html#) of Hypothesis, e.g., let it ghostwrite test first, then llm refine.